-The Compassionate Use of Medical Cannabis Pilot Program Act allows a parent/guardian of a student who is a minor to register with the Ill.
+1. A parent/guardian of a student who is a minor who registers with the Ill.
 Dept. of Public Health (IDPH) as a designated caregiver to administer medical cannabis to their child.
 A designated caregiver may also be another individual other than the student's parent/guardian.
 Any designated caregiver must be at least 21 years old and is allowed to administer a medical cannabis infused product to a child who is a student on the premises of his or her school or on his or her school bus if: